allanhortle/JSX/README.md

 Emmet Support
 -------------
-Emmet default's to not support js files.
+Emmet's default is to not support JS files.
 So you will need to add a keyboard shortcut to tab complete in JSX files.

 open up `Preferences > Key Bindings - user` and add this entry: